sympy/scipy-2017-codegen-tutorial/README.rst

 Creating a conda environment from ``environment.yml``
 -----------------------------------------------------

-Once you have conda installed, you can choose from one of our environment files:
+Once you have conda installed, you can choose from one of our environment files that specifies our conda environment (named ``codegen17``):

 - ``environment.yml`` (relies on your system compiler, e.g. gcc/clang/msvc on linux/osx/win)
 - ``environment-gcc.yml`` (installs conda's version of gcc)
-- ``environment-win-mingw.yml`` (for use on Windows if Microsoft Visual C++ is missing)

-that specifies our conda environment (named ``codegen17``).
+we strongly encourage user to use ``environment.yml``.
 At the command line, you can create this environment by executing e.g.::

    > conda env create -f environment.yml